-The Powerball Lottery offers a jackpot which starts at $40 million and grows by at least $10 million each time the jackpot is not awarded.
-The jackpot can, and often does, reach values of hundreds of millions of dollars and more.
+The Powerball Lottery's jackpot starts at $40 million and grows by at least $10 million each time the jackpot is not awarded.
+The jackpot can, and often does, reach values of hundreds of millions of dollars.
 As of 2016, the largest lottery jackpot in the history of the world was a Powerball jackpot worth over $1.5 billion dollars.

-But there's more to Powerball than just the jackpots.
+But there's more to Powerball than just the jackpot prizes.
 In every drawing, other cash prizes worth between $4 and $2,000,000 are also awarded.
-The value of the prizes depends on how many numbers a player has guessed correctly, and the number of prizes awarded is limited only by how many people make correct guesses.
+The value of the prizes depends on how many numbers a player has guessed correctly, and the number of prizes awarded in each drawing is limited only by how many people make correct guesses.

 How Much Does It Cost to Play Powerball?

-If you purchase the PowerPlay option, the value of any prize you win for matching fewer than five balls will be multiplied between 2 and 5 times.
-The multiplier will be drawn at random.
-If the jackpot is worth less than $150 million, there will also be the chance that a 10x multiplier will be drawn.
+If you purchase the PowerPlay option, the value of any prize you win for matching fewer than five balls will be multiplied by a randomly-drawn value between two and five.
+If the jackpot is worth less than $150 million, a 10x multiplier will be added to the mix.